 The photography area encourages students to pursue their advanced research in a multidisciplinary program.
 Students may work strictly in photography or in combination with other disciplines such as bookmaking, typography, printmaking, installation, video, or web-based work.
 There is a high teacher-to-student ratio in order to promote a supportive atmosphere for artist development.
 Students are given a studio with access to a private black & white darkroom and digital lab.
 The general photography labs include facilities for digital, black & white, and alternative processes.

 The courses in paper making are concerned with understanding the inherent materials used in the paper making processes as applied to traditional sheet forming and as they relate to other contemporary concepts in book arts, sculpture and drawing.
 New paper-making facilities were opened in May 2009 in the Art Lofts building.

-The graduate 2D area emphasizes conceptual, formal, and material logic in the development of an individualized studio practice.
+Courses in painting emphasizes conceptual, formal, and material logic in the development of an individualized studio practice.
 This course of study promotes an understanding of contemporary and historical painting and drawing practice as well as the theoretical premises pertinent to furthering the student's intellectual and creative development.

 Within the multidisciplinary department, the student is encouraged to access the broad variety of available facilities, equipment, and faculty fundamental to their continued artistic growth and specialization.
-Graduate students are provided with a private studio space.
+Graduate students are provided with a private studio space

 The sculpture area offers a balance between techniques and concepts.
 Various forms of expression from object making, installation, and time-based media are encouraged.
 Issues of professional practice within the traditional art venues as well as in the larger public domain are addressed.
 Students are encouraged to develop their individual voice as artists, be part of a constructive community, and prepare to be creative citizens.